Dental Fillings in Tampa Florida – SmileTampa

 Tooth decay, also known as dental caries, is caused by the acid-producing bacteria found in plaque.
-These acids eat away at the enamel (the outer-most layer of a tooth), leading to the formation of cavities.
+These acids eat away at the enamel (the outermost layer of a tooth), leading to the formation of cavities.
 At Prosthodontics & Implant Therapy, we always try to treat a cavity before it progresses into a more serious complication.
 If we diagnose you with a cavity during your routine checkup, we will likely treat the tooth with a dental filling.
-Fillings can also be used to repair cracked, broken, or worn down teeth, specifically with the use of composite resin.
+Our dentist can also use a filling to repair cracked, broken, or worn-down teeth.

-Sensitivity issues are normal during the first few days with your new filling.
-If this issue persists or worsens over time, be sure to schedule an appointment with us as soon as possible.
+Regardless of the type of filling that you choose, it is normal to experience some sensitivity the first few days with your new filling.
+If the sensitivity persist or worsens over time, be sure to call our office to schedule an appointment with us as soon as possible.
 We may need to repair or replace your filling.

 SCHEDULE AN APPOINTMENT